NobleSkye/FTB-RP/README.md

-# Find The Button Resourcepack
+# Find The Button Datapack & World
-This is a resourcepack for the find the button mini game im making (1/24/24
+This is the datapack/world for the resourcepack Find the button